 If the student does not satisfactorily complete the number of units as indicated above, he/she will be disqualified from further financial assistance.
-Once the student has madeup deficient units, her/she may be reinstated to receive financial aid.
-However, all units taken and semesters needed to make-up deficient units will be counted toward the 150% maximum eligibility allowed and 90 unit maximum.
+Once the student has made-up deficient units, her/she may be reinstated to receive financial aid.
+However, all units taken and semesters needed to make-up deficient units will be counted toward the 90/150% attempted-unit maximum timeframe.
 Additionally, student financial aid eligibility will be reinstated forward from the end of the semester the student makes-up deficient units